qgustavor/bam/README.md

 - Unicode support!
 - Cheaper![^1]

-(Some might still need to be implemented, but all of those are planned.)

 [^1]: Cheaper because it can be hosted on a static web server like GitHub Pages.
 Shared URLs include all info about the message encoded on it.
 Users willing shorter URLs can use external URL shorteners like TinyURL or bit.ly.
 This avoid issues with message data having to be stored in someone servers.